yangsu01/funance_blog/blogs/13-black-scholes/black-scholes.md

 Delta is not constant through time, so we would need to periodically adjust the number of shares of the underlying stock we hold to maintain a `delta neutral` position.
 This is known as `dynamic delta hedging`.
 For simplicity, I will assume we adjust every day and there are no transaction fees.

-I will now explain how I calculated everything.
-Skip to the plot if you'd like.
+_I will now explain how I calculated everything.
+Skip to the plot if you'd like._

 Here is an example of how I calculated the returns of the delta hedged portfolio:

 ![cashflow](./figures/delta-hedge-cashflow.jpg)
 _Figure 4.
 Cashflow of Delta Hedged Portfolio_

+Basically, we need to keep track of the cashflows as we buy and sell stocks as well as any interest paid from borrowing.

 On the first day, I sell a call option for 100 shares of the underlying stock at 100\*6.18 = \$61.8.
 I calculate the delta (0.67) and buy 67 shares of the underlying stock.
 I assume these initial transactions are done using my own money so I don't pay any interest.

 Every following day, I recalculate delta and adjust the number of shares I hold.
 If I need to buy more shares, I borrow money from the bank and pay interest depending on how many days until maturity.
 If I sell shares, I subtract the amount of interest I would have paid from the total (if that makes any sense...).

 On the last day, I exit all my positions.
-Since I sold calls, I also sell 100 shares to whoever bought my call at the strike price if $S>K$.
+Since I sold calls, I also need to sell 100 shares to whoever bought my contract at the strike price if $S>K$.

 In the end, my total profit would be: